Skip to Main Content

 W&M Libraries and the Writing Resources Center staff are offering sessions designed to provide research skills training for summer research students.
 You need to attend at least two courses.
-You can either attend a live session or watch a recording of the session.
+You should attend one live session and one recorded session (from either this year or previous years).
 After each session, please complete the evaluation form.
-You will have fulfilled the requirement when you have submitted two evaluation forms.
+You will have fulfilled the requirement when you have submitted two evaluation forms for both a live and recorded session.

 Each session will run approximately 45-60 minutes.
 Attendees of live sessions will have an opportunity to ask questions at the end of the talk.
 If you have questions after watching a recording, please email sweref@wm.edu and we'll help you out!

 To attend a session, use the link provided under the course description.
-After registering, you will receive a confirmation email containing information about joining the meeting.
+For the live sessions, after registering, you will receive a confirmation email containing information about joining the meeting.

 How do you organize the sources you find as you research?
 Random emails to yourself?
 Hand-written notes of titles you can never find again?
 What if we told you there was an easier way to both keep your sources found AND cite those sources later?
 This workshop will introduce you to Zotero from installation to creating citations in your Word documents.